nickelrevie/stocks-28protons-com/README.md

 The experimental version will always have the most up to date changes, but may be broken or in progress changes and may not be that useable.

+As of the February 28th, 2019, the site is now on stocks.28protons.com, which is a t2.micro EC2 instance running on AWS.

 Version 3 planned features (other potential future plans listed in futureplans.md):
 - Have a database of valid stock symbols that is regularly updated.
 - Ability to eliminate invalid stocks that the user inputs and returns which ones are invalid.